fraca/CRAMAC/README.md

 Functions in R. Microarray analysis, gene ontology, maize.
 --------------

-Several functions in R that I used some years ago at the [CRA-MAC](http://sito.entecra.it/portale/cra_dati_istituto.php?id=224).
+Several functions in R. I used them some years ago at the [CRA-MAC](http://sito.entecra.it/portale/cra_dati_istituto.php?id=224).

 Package: CRAMAC
 Type: Package